-1 A terminal window in a standard desktop environment 1 Virtual directory tree of a nested DataLad dataset552 A simple, local version control workflow with DataLad.56 1 Overview of datalad run 1 A simplified overview of the tools that manage data in your dataset 1 Data are modular components that can be re-used easily an analysis project 1 An overview of all elements potentially included in a publication workflow 183 2 Schematic difference between the Git and git-annex aspect of your dataset, and where each part usually gets published to 5 Webinterface to generate an authentication token on GitHub.
-One typically has to set a name and permission set, and potentially an expiration date 7 A newly created public S3 bucket 9 The public GitHub repository with the DataLad dataset hold the complete dataset.
-This makes publishing datasets very easy.21611 Upload your SSH key to GIN21712 Create a new repository on Gin using the web interface.21713 A published dataset in a Gin repository at gin.g-node.org.219 1 It's not as bad as this 1 Trinity of research data handling: The data store (\$DATA) is managed and backed- up.
+1 A terminal window in a standard desktop environment 1 Virtual directory tree of a nested DataLad dataset 1 Overview of datalad run 1 A simplified overview of the tools that manage data in your dataset 1 Data are modular components that can be re-used easily an analysis project 1 An overview of all elements potentially included in a publication workflow 184 2 Schematic difference between the Git and git-annex aspect of your dataset, and where each part usually gets published to set a name and permission set, and potentially an expiration date 7 A newly created public S3 bucket 10 Some repository hosting services such as Gin have annex support, and can thus hold the complete dataset.
+This makes publishing datasets very easy 1 It's not as bad as this 1 Trinity of research data handling: The data store (\$DATA) is managed and backed- up.
 The compute cluster (\$COMPUTE) has an analysis-appropriate structure with adequate resources, but just as users workstations/laptops (\$HOME), it is not concerned with data hosting

-- 1 A high-resolution version of this cheatsheet is available for download at https://gith ub.com/datalad-handbook/artwork/raw/master/src/datalad-cheatsheet.pdf . . .
-523 - 1 You can find an easy way to submit a pull request right from within the handbook. .
-527
+- 1 A high-resolution version of this cheatsheet is available for download at https://github.com/datalad-handbook/artwork/raw/master/src/datalad-cheatsheet.pdf . . .
+527 - 1 You can find an easy way to submit a pull request right from within the handbook. .
+531